How to Change a Child’s Name in the UK

 Changing a child’s name is a serious legal step in the UK.
 Unlike an adult name change, you cannot simply sign a document yourself.
-You must navigate the rules of Parental Responsibility (PR) to ensure the change is permanent and legally recognized.
+The law requires that everyone with Parental Responsibility (PR) is properly considered before a child’s name can be changed.

 The Golden Rule

-To change a child's name by Deed Poll, you must obtain the written consent of every person who holds Parental Responsibility for that child.
-Without this, the Deed Poll will be rejected by the Passport Office and schools.
+To change a Child’s Name by Deed Poll, you must obtain the written consent of every person who holds Parental Responsibility for that child.
+Most organisations, including HM Passport Office and schools, will require written consent from all individuals with parental responsibility.
+If you are unsure who holds parental responsibility, we recommend clarifying this before ordering a Child Deed Poll.

 If the other parent refuses to give consent, or if their whereabouts are unknown, you cannot use a standard Deed Poll service.
 You will likely need to apply for a Specific Issue Order from the Family Court.